Lagrangian skeleta of very affine complete intersections: Tropical geometry

-Similarly to the case of hypersurfaces, we can describe a particularly nice compactification of any given complete intersection: for a CI $Z$ whose defining equations have Newton polytopes $P_1$, \dots $P_r$, consider the polytope $P\coloneq P_1+\dots+P_r$ and denote its normal fan as $\check{\Sigma}_0$.
+Similarly to the case of hypersurfaces, we can describe a particularly nice compactification of any given complete intersection: for a CI $Z$ whose defining equations have Newton polytopes $P_1$, \dots $P_r$, consider the polytope $P\coloneq P_1+\dots+P_r$ and denote its normal fan as $\check{\Sigma}_0$ (by \cite[Proposition 6.2.13]{CLS}, this is the same as the coarsest common refinement of the normal fans $N(P_1)$, \dots, $N(P_r)$).
 Then $X_0 \coloneqq X_{\check{\Sigma}_0}$ will be a projective toric variety with an associated polytope $P$, so there is a dimension-preserving poset isomorphism between the boundary strata of $X_0$ and the faces of $P$.
 We call the compactification of $Z$ inside $X_0$ (denoted $\overline{Z}_0$) its \emph{canonical compactification}.
-As a simple application of Proposition \ref{proposition:int-strata}, we obtain a generalisation of Proposition 2.18 from \cite{Mikh}:
+As a simple application of Proposition \ref{proposition:int-strata1}, we obtain a generalisation of \cite[Proposition 2.18]{Mikh}:

 \begin{corollary} The canonical compactification $\overline{Z}_0 \subset X_0$ intersects the orbit $O(F)$ for $F \subset \partial P$ if and only if $F=F_1+\dots+F_r$ for some faces $F_j \subset \partial P_j$ of positive dimension.
 In particular, $\overline{Z}_0$ avoids all the orbits of dimension less than $r$. \end{corollary}